GSA/openacr/README.md

 ## Approach

 The OpenACR team is building this ACR to be an open standard.

 Starting with the [ITI VPAT®](https://www.itic.org/policy/accessibility/vpat) framework.
 VPATs® are well recognized.
 We will start with [VPAT 2.4Rev 508 (March 07, 2020)](https://www.itic.org/dotAsset/b282ab06-0ab2-4540-adc2-78698058dfc3.doc) (Word) which allows us to build on WCAG 2.0 specifications for the initial framework.

 A digital ACR needs to be highly structured, to be machine-readable.
 Once it is machine-readable, we will be able to extend its functionality.
 We looked at a few formats, but settled on YAML because it allowed the text to be more human-readable.
 YAML stands for Yet Another Markup Language.
 Earlier attempts at producing a machine-readable VPAT used Extensible Markup Language (XML).

-Although YAML is the foundation of OpenACR, the expectation isn't for people to read.
-Users will read the HTML or [Markdown](https://guides.github.com/features/mastering-markdown/) output of the YAML file in a document that looks much like a VPAT.
+Although YAML is the foundation of OpenACR, the expectation isn't for people to either read or write in this format.
+Most people who see an OpenACR will be will reading it as an accessible HTML document that appears much like a VPAT.

 Editors could write their results in YAML, but we expect most will use an editor.
-We are looking at creating a tool based on [WCAG-EM](https://www.w3.org/WAI/eval/report-tool/#!/).

-A JavaScript tool takes the YAML files and generates both the HTML and Markdown files.
-This tool first validates the data before creating the files.
-We have set up an example based on Drupal 9.
-The Drupal [YAML file](/openacr/drupal-9.yaml) is used to generate both the [HTML](/openacr/drupal-9.html) and [Markdown](/openacr/drupal-9.markdown) files.
-On GitHub, it is actually easier to read the Markdown file, but the information will be the same.
+We have built a preliminary [OpenACR editor](https://gsa.github.io/openacr-editor/) available for people to evaluate.
+It is built on the [WAI's ATAG Report Tool](https://wai-atag-report-tool.netlify.app/).
+This allowed ups to better align with initiatives from the [W3C WAI](https://www.w3.org/WAI/), but also ensure we were building a tool that would be easier to extend in the future.

+This accessible JavaScript editor allows an author to either build an OpenACR file from scratch, or import one that has already been written.
+From this you can save OpenACR in both a YAML & HTML format.
+You can experiment with editing files by downloading the Drupal [YAML file](/openacr/drupal-9.yaml) file and then loading it into the editor.

+This is a stand-alone JavaScript application.
+Any changes are stored exclusively in your browser.
+You will need to save the YAML file to your computer in order to access this information in the future.
+We recommend saving it into a git repository so that changes can be effectively tracked over time.

+ACRs should be built with version control in a repository like GitHub or Gitlab.
+As with all modern software development, version control is key.
+To see that barriers are addressed, it is important to be able to track changes over time.

-We have built the HTML output so that vendors can add style elements through CSS.
+We have built the HTML output so that vendors can later edit it to add style elements through CSS.
 We expect that vendors will want to customize the look/feel and include their branding.
 The main goal will be to provide a means to easily compare documents so that presentation doesn't get in the way.

-ACRs should be built with version control in a repository like GitHub.
-As with all modern software development, version control is key.
-To see that barriers are addressed, it is important to be able to track changes over time.

 ## Documentation